truenicoco/slidge/docs/source/admin/general.rst

 .. note::
-    The guide describes how to run slidge as containers with podman, but it is also possible to set it up differently, for instance by using the OS's python install or a virtual environment.
+    The guide describes how to run slidge as containers with podman, but it is also possible to set it up differently, for instance by using the OS's python install, a virtual environment, pipx, ...
-    However, no official pypi packages are provided at the moment (it may come at some point, maybe even distro packages, who knows…).

 Installation
 ------------